digitgopher/showdown-model/README.md

 Creating MLB Showdown card sets that play as true-to-life as possible.

-Additionally, a [game statistics simulator](http://digitgopher.github.io/MLBShowdownStatistics/) has been developed.
+A parallel project is the [game statistics simulator](https://github.com/digitgopher/showdown-sim).

 ##### Status
 - Card charts (distributing the 1-20 values): *Implemented*